 A delicate floral presence for the tea break.

-The teapot with nested cup set, produced by Italian craftsmen, is decorated by hand with images taken from the Pharmaceutisch-Medicinische Botanik by Daniel Wagner (1800-1890) and from the Hortus Amoenissimus by Franciscus De Geest (1638-1699).
+The tea maker with nested cup set, produced by Italian craftsmen, is decorated by hand with images taken from the Pharmaceutisch-Medicinische Botanik by Daniel Wagner (1800-1890) and from the Hortus Amoenissimus by Franciscus De Geest (1638-1699).

 The history of botany, and disclosing its most rare and precious aspects, has always been part of the Aboca project.